 Agriculture.
-Domestic support programs were not addressed in the DR-CAFTA, but strides were made to reduce tariffs and increase quota levels, the most costly trade-distorting policies.
-Average applied tariffs on agricultural goods by most DR-CAFTA countries are relatively low, ranging from 7% to 23%.
+Domestic support programs were not addressed in the CAFTA-DR, which focused on reducing tariffs and increasing quota levels, the most costly trade-distorting policies.
+Average applied tariffs on agricultural goods by most CAFTA-DR countries are relatively low, ranging from 7% to 23%.
 Most agricultural imports face no tariff in the United States.
-For all countries, the pressing challenge was negotiating tariff rate quotas (TRQs - see below) for their most sensitive products.35 Agricultural products have the most generous tariff phase-out schedules, with up to 20 years for some products (e.g. rice and dairy).
-This approach acknowledges that the agricultural sectors bear most of the trade adjustment costs and that it takes time for rural economies to make the transition to freer trade.36
+For all countries, the pressing challenge was negotiating tariff rate quotas (TRQs - see below) for their most sensitive products.36 Agricultural products have the most generous tariff phase-out schedules, with up to 20 years for some products (e.g. rice and dairy).
+This approach acknowledges that the agricultural sectors bear most of the trade adjustment costs and that they will require time to make the transition to freer trade.37

-All agricultural trade would eventually become duty-free except for sugar imported by the United States, fresh potatoes and onions imported by Costa Rica, and white corn imported by the other Central American countries.
-These goods would continue to be subject to quotas that would increase, after a certain period, by approximately 2% each year in perpetuity, with no decrease in the size of the above-quota tariff.37 Over half of current U.S. farm exports to Central America would
+All agricultural trade eventually becomes duty-free except for sugar imported by the United States, fresh potatoes and onions imported by Costa Rica, and white corn imported by the other Central American countries.
+These goods will continue to be subject to quotas that will increase, after a certain period, by approximately 2%

 34 CRS Report RL32895, Textile Exports to Trade Preference Regions, p.
 2, by Bernard A. Gelb.
 Inside U.S. Trade.
 CAFTA Textile Rules Pave Way for Increase in Foreign Fabric Use.
 December 19, 2003 and Press Release.
 NTA Denounces CAFTA as Threat to U.S. Textile Industry.
 December 18, 2003 and USTR, CAFTA Summary, p.
 2 and USITC, U.S.-Central American-Dominican Republic FTA, p.
 30-32.
-Nicaragua received special preferential treatment for certain "non-originating apparel goods"(Annex 3.27) and Costa Rica received limited special treatment for certain wool apparel goods (Annex 3.28).
+Nicaragua received special preferential treatment for certain "non-originating apparel goods" (Annex 3.27) and Costa Rica received limited special treatment for certain wool apparel goods (Annex 3.28).